NizaV/StarWars_Blog/README.md

 <h4 align="center">An Interactive Star Wars Library</h4>

 Presenting the front-end portion of a Star Wars Blog interactive web application :computer: that provides access to a Star Wars fandom API!
 Meaning that you have access to a large amount of Star Wars information.
 It also includes a favorite list that allows you to store your favorite cards :raised_hands:.
 It incorporates JavaScript, Flux, Props, Bootstrap, and SCSS to build a convenient and user-friendly application.
-The possibilities are endless with access to so much information :rocket: , may the force be with you.
+The possibilities are endless with access to so much information :rocket: , may the force be with you!

 ## Check it out!
 👉 https://nizav.github.io/StarWars_Blog/